 Keep reading to learn more about how fast NSCLC may spread.

-Doctors represent the stages of NSCLC on a scale from 0 to 4.
+Doctors represent the stages of NSCLC on a scale from 0–4.
 In stages 0 and 1, cancer has not spread beyond the lungs or airways.
 In stages 2 and higher, cancer has spread to chest walls, lymph nodes, or other parts of the body.

-Knowing the stage of your cancer helps doctors plan your treatment.
 Staging occurs when you receive a diagnosis based on your initial tumor size and spread.
-Your healthcare team will re-stage your cancer throughout treatment.
+A healthcare team will re-stage your cancer throughout treatment.